Cilpersson/landing-page/README.md

 - I don't love the harsh break in the video when looping, I wish it was a cleaner loop, but I wanted do send in my code sooner rather than later so the uneaven loop stays.

 - There is quite a lot of prop passing to the styled components giving the impression of inline styling even though there is none.
-The alternative would be more uniqe components and a larger stylesheet.
-Both have pros and cons, not 100% certain which I prefer.
+The alternative would be more uniqe styled components and a larger stylesheet.
+Both have pros and cons, I'm still not 100% certain which I prefer.

 #### BASIC REQ